Equity and Engagement Department

-The Office of Equity, Community and Human Rights works to help those who feel they have been discriminated against by investigating complaints and working with both parties to resolve issues.
-The Office of Equity, Community and Human Rights is assisted in this role by the City’s Human Relations Commission.
+The Equity and Engagement Department works to help those who feel they have been discriminated against by investigating complaints and working with both parties to resolve issues.
+The Equity and Engagement Department is assisted in this role by the City’s Human Relations Commission.

 The Human Relations Commission has a Citizen Review Subcommittee to review the investigations completed by the police into citizen complaints and provide findings and recommendations to the Chief of Police.

 Champaign Community Coalition

-The Office of Equity, Community and Human Rights also manages and coordinates the work of the Champaign Community Coalition.
+The Equity and Engagement Department also manages and coordinates the work of the Champaign Community Coalition.
 The Coalition’s mission is to identify and assist with critical community issues that impact the lives of area youth and their families.
 The Coalition is a system of care network that includes: local government, law enforcement, juvenile justice, behavioral health, education, child welfare, and community based service providers.

 Support for LGBTQ Rights

 The City of Champaign supports the rights of our LGBTQ community and has appointed a LGBTQ Liaison to provide an informed voice to the City Manager on LGBTQ issues in the Champaign community.
-The LGBTQ Liaison also works with the City’s Office of Equity, Community and Human Rights to develop community and employee events, along with participating in community-wide events like the Champaign-Urbana Pride Fest and Parade.
+The LGBTQ Liaison also works with the City’s Equity and Engagement Department to develop community and employee events, along with participating in community-wide events like the Champaign-Urbana Pride Fest and Parade.
 The LGBTQ Liaison also works collaboratively with the City’s Human Relations Commission and other City staff to promote equity and human rights for the LGBTQ community.